pepopowitz/working-effectively-with-pull-requests/src/index.md

 3 - my rule: if you can't give a subjective reason the code is improved, it's taste, and no one wins.

-But, if you're a dictator & subjects power dynamic, the dictator wins
+But, if you're a dictator/DRI & subjects power dynamic, the dictator wins

 ...